domske/godot-addon-simple-tool-button/README.md

 # Godot Addon - Simple Tool Button

-A lightweight Godot addon that turns your bool button-like checkboxes into a real buttons.
+A lightweight Godot addon that turns your bool button-like checkboxes into real buttons.
 Just in place.
 Without changing the code logic or having dependencies.
 It's easier than you might think.

 ![](assets/comparison.png)